Lei Xiong

 1. disent

-Deep learning modeling of ribosome profiling reveals regulatory underpinnings of translatome and interprets disease variants.
+Deep learning prediction of ribosome profiling with Translatomer reveals translational regulation and interprets disease variants.

 2023